zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation02.md

 If the response contains atleast two name server record for delegated servers, then the test succeeds

 ### Special procedural requirements
-If this test fails, it's impossible to continue and the whole testing process is aborted

 ### Intercase dependencies
 None